bj4rnee/DeformBot/README.md

 - search for last image on command if nothing else is found [beta]

 # Known Bugs
-`§d i s60` causes a big black circle to appear.
+- `§d i s60` causes a big black circle to appear.
+- Discord Rich Presence is currently bugged

 # Credits
 [@rupansh](https://github.com/rupansh) for the idea